utabuechler/utabuechler.github.io/_posts/2019-02-01-amazon-intern.md

-I will be working at Amazon Web Services (AWS) as an Applied Scientist Intern from July to December.
+I will be working at Amazon Web Services (AWS) as an <b>Applied Scientist Intern</b> from July to December.